Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Looking to cancel a Chase credit card?
 If you’ve brought your balance to $0 and you no longer need your card, it should be easy.
-Most credit card companies however, Chase included, prefer you call the number on the back of your card and let a representative talk you out of your decision.
+However, most credit card companies, Chase included, prefer you call the number on the back of your card and let a representative talk you out of your decision.

-Fortunately you can cancel your card online through Chase’s Secure Message Center.
+Fortunately, you can cancel your card online through Chase’s Secure Message Center.
 This guide will walk you through those steps.
-(Make sure to review our guide to cancelling your credit card before making the plunge.)

-The steps below were done for the Chase Freedom credit card, an unused card I’ve had since college.
+The steps below were done for the Chase Freedom Flex℠, an unused card I’ve had since college.
 The same steps should apply when canceling any Chase credit card.

 - Login to your online account so that you are on your Chase dashboard.

 - Avoid the Things you can do dropdown.